-Now that your password is all set, its time to tighten up security a bit.
-Windows 10 Sign-in options offer you to option where you will need to enter password or pin again, in case your PC sleeps.
-This will make sure your PC isn’t directly accessible when it wakes up.
+Now that your password is all set, it’s time to tighten up security a bit.
+Windows Sign-in options offer you to option where you will need to enter a password or pin again in case your PC sleeps.
+It will make sure your PC isn’t directly accessible when it wakes up.

-Go to Settings > Sign-in options > Select When PC wakes up from sleep.
+Go to Settings > Accounts > Sign-in options > Select When PC wakes up from sleep.

-Under Privacy, you can choose to hide your email address on sign-in screen and let Windows 10 remember your password for an uninterrupted update.
-The later is a very useful feature if you have to set to upgrade your PC overnight.
+Under Privacy, you can choose to hide your email address on the sign-in screen and let Windows 10 remember your password for an uninterrupted update.
+The latter is a handy feature if you have to upgrade your PC overnight.
 This way you will save a lot of time when its time works in the morning.

-Many a time you would want to connect to your work or school with a dedicated account which has been assigned to you.
-Windows 10 has a dedicated setting for “Work Access” which lets you connect to the resources of the organization right from the home.
+Often, you would want to connect to your work or school with a dedicated account assigned to you.
+Windows 11/10 has a dedicated setting for “Work Access” that lets you connect to the organization’s resources right from home.
 You will need to talk to your network administrator to use the School PCs app.

 - For each Windows 10 PC, you will have to enable access by visiting Settings > Family & others.

-- This will make sure all your settings and shared resources under Microsoft Family is honored.
+- It will make sure all your settings and shared resources under Microsoft Family are honored.

-- Child account is just like a Standard user account with more restriction when it comes to downloading games and apps.
+- A child account is just like a Standard user account with more restrictions for downloading games and apps.

-- It’s highly recommended to not make your spouse an Administrator unless you are very confident she or he will be able to handle things.
+- It’s highly recommended not to make your spouse an Administrator unless you are very confident they will handle things.

 The ability to add guest account was removed in Windows 10.
 Windows 10, v1607 introduced Shared or Guest PC Mode.
-This sets up Windows 10 Pro, Pro Education, Education, and Enterprise for limited use in certain scenarios.
+This sets up Windows 11/10 Pro, Pro Education, Education, and Enterprise for limited use in specific scenarios.

-If you need to let somebody access your PC, it is always a good idea to use Windows 10 Guest Account, but in case the person needs access for a longer period of time, its best to add his email id to your PC.
-This way he gets a standard account with restrictions.g:
+If you need to let somebody access your PC, it is always a good idea to use Windows 10 Guest Account, but if the person needs access for a more extended time, it’s best to add his email id to your PC.
+This way, he gets a standard account with restrictions.

 - Open Settings > Accounts > Family & other People > Add someone else to this PC.